EmuKit/emukit/_posts/2016-06-12-bayesian-optimization.markdown

 model_emukit = GPyModelWrapper(model_gpy)
 ```

-The next in Bayesian optimization is to define an acquisition function able to
+The next step in Bayesian optimization is to define an acquisition function able to
 quantify the utility of evaluating each point the input domain.
 The central idea of the acquisition function is to trade
-off the exploration in regions of the input space where the model is still uncertain and the exploitation of
+off the *exploration* of regions where the model is uncertain and the *exploitation* of
-the model's confidence about the good regions of the input space.
+the model's confidence about good areas of the input space.
 There are a variety of acquisition functions in Emukit.
 In this
 example the expected improvement [[3]](#references-on-bayesian-optimization), that computes in expectation how much we can improve with
 respect to the current best observed location.